2️⃣ Black-box Analysis

 problem_datawe've loaded in corresponds to the "Case study transcript" problem in appendix C.1 of the thought anchors paper.
 Note that they only compute the sentence-to-sentence causal graph for chunks 0-73 inclusive, since they observe (as you should have found in the counterfactual importance graphs generated above) that the resampling importance drops off to zero or near zero past this point.
 To save time, we recommend you follow this convention i.e. only compute the graph up to chunk 73. - For reference, the solution code takes about 6 minutes to run on an A100 GPU, with about half the time spent on computing the rollout chunks' embeddings, and about half of the time on the pairwise importance (i.e. batching cosine similarity calculations), although this was probably under-optimized and a more efficient solution is likely possible.

-Hint 1a - overall approach for Step 1
+Hint - approach for precompute_rollout_embeddings

 def precompute_rollout_embeddings(